 The study of IR should be approached with humility.
-There is no single theory that makes understanding world politics easy, no magic methodological bullet that yields robust results without effort, and no search engine that provides mountains of useful and reliable data on every question that interests us.
-We therefore favor a diverse intellectual community where different theories and research traditions coexist.
+There is no single theory that makes understanding world politics easy, no magic methodological bullet that yields robust results without effort, and no search engine that provides mountains of useful and reliable data.
+We therefore favor a diverse intellectual community where different theories and research traditions co-exist.
 Given how little we know, and how little we know about how to learn more, overinvesting in any particular approach seems unwise.
-As Schrodt (2006: 336) wisely observes, 'we need all the help we can get to figure out this whacko world.'
+As Schrodt (2006: 336) wisely observes, "we need all the help we can get to figure out this whacko world."